angiokas/wizards-vs-vampires/README.md

 # 🧙‍♂️ Wizards vs Vampires: A 2D Tower Defense Game

 Wizards vs Vampires is a 2D tower defense game built in Java using Swing, where players must defend their magical village from waves of undead enemies.
+Inspired by the game, Plants vs Zombies.

 ## 🛡️ Characters & Mechanics
 <table>